Field Naturalists' Club of Ballarat: History

 The FNCB was formed in 1952 but was closely linked to previous natural history organisations in the Ballarat area, most notably the Ballarat Field Club and Science Society (formed in June 1882, but ceased meetings in 1918 due to the labour shortages from the First World War).
 The club still holds the original meeting minutes from its predecessor.
 The Field Naturalists Club of Victoria has a close relationship with these predecessor clubs, undertaking several joint excursions in the 1880s, as well as assisting in running the society's Conversazione of 1885.

 Allan Sonsee, lecturer at Ballarat Teachers College and television presenter "Mr Nature Man" for BTV6 and Jack Wheeler, amateur field naturalist and brother of ornithologist Wilson Roy Wheeler, were the initiators of the club.
 In 1952, the two organised a meeting to see if there was interest in the local community to revive a field naturalist club.
 The meeting was a success, and a club was formed, with Sonsee as the first president, Wheeler as the secretary, and Eric Crimmins as the treasurer.
 Other founding members include Mary White, head teacher at Ballarat Girls High School, and Olivia Herbert, also a teacher.

 Within several years of the club's founding, members were making important observations of the flora and fauna around the Ballarat region.
 In 1954, Jack Wheeler, then secretary of the club, identified a population of Australian brushturkeys (Alectura lathami) near Ballarat, which were thought at the time to be extinct in Victoria.

 Front cover of the Ballarat Naturalist published February 2023.
-Article and photograph by Carolyn Hall, discussing the Peregrine falcon.